The Scenics: First LP and 45

-History- 2007-Present
+History (2007–present)

-In 2007 Ken Badger mails a dozen Scenics cassettes recorded live and in rehearsal in the late 70s to Meyers in British Columbia.
+In 2007, Ken Badger mails a dozen Scenics cassettes recorded live and in rehearsal in the late 1970s to Meyers in British Columbia.
 (The Scenics have 300 hours of live and basement recordings that had remained in Ken's possession.)
 Meyers hadn't heard the Scenics for years.
 He played through several of the tapes one weekend and was moved by what he heard.
 Badger and he started talking on the phone.
-In 2008, The Scenics released a CD of 1977-1981 live material called "How Does It Feel to Be Loved?
-The Scenics play the Velvet Underground".
-The album was distributed by Scratch and Sonic Unyon and made the top 30 in National Canadian Campus radio, and “Year's Best” lists in the Village Voice and Detroit Metro Times, among others.
+In 2008, The Scenics released a CD of 1977–1981 live material called How Does It Feel to Be Loved?
+The Scenics play the Velvet Underground.
+The album was distributed by Scratch and Sonic Unyon and made the top 30 in National Canadian Campus radio, and "Year's Best" lists in the Village Voice and Detroit Metro Times, among others.
 The group reformed with Mark Perkell on drums and Mike Young on bass and played their first show in 26 years at the Horseshoe Tavern, opening for Carla Bozulich in April 2008.
 They played another handful of shows around a NXNE festival show in June of that year.
-The NXNE film festival ended with double bill of “The Last Pogo” film (first screening since 1979) & Scenics’ “Waiting for my Man” video (by Quebecois filmmaker Chet Lebeaux).
+The NXNE film festival ended with double bill of The Last Pogo film (first screening since 1979) and Scenics' "Waiting for my Man" video (by Quebecois filmmaker Chet Lebeaux).

-In September 2008 "The Last Pogo" film (featuring Toronto bands the Scenics, Viletones, Teenage Head, the Ugly, Cardboard Brains, Mods and the Secrets) is released on DVD by the Scenics’ label Dream Tower Records.
-The “Special Feature” is 7 unreleased Scenics performances on video from the “Mystery Train” filming of 1978.
+In September 2008, The Last Pogo film (featuring Toronto bands the Scenics, Viletones, Teenage Head, the Ugly, Cardboard Brains, Mods, and the Secrets) is released on DVD by the Scenics' label Dream Tower Records.
+The "Special Feature" is 7 unreleased Scenics performances on video from the "Mystery Train" filming of 1978.